dbecker92691/Game-Of-Life/README.md

 - https://www.w3schools.com/js/js_switch.asp

 Help recieved:
-- Sent to a friend (Alex Baumhoer, Sr. Developer @ ibotta) to have him check/test my code
+- Sent to a friend to have him check/test my code

 Prolems and hardships:
 - Biggest issue was with writing the evolution logic.
 I used a switch case to provide the evloution conditions.
 However I kept having my new generations come back as largely 'undefined'.
-The problem was ---- To fix if I ----
+The problem was not accounting for out of bounds or NaN values.
+To fix it I added a try catch block to accurately check a cell's neighbor accounting for the previous mistake.

+- updated try catch to be function that checks the cell to see if it's in/out of bounds.
+The following evolveGrid function will run the switch case block to execute evolution rules.

 Things I learned:
+- The try catch block was imparitive to get my evolution logic working.
+The problem centered around not having an accurate representation of alive and dead cells before I was entering my switch case block.
+Once I figured that out everything started working as I had it.